Ze-Rax/TrackmaniaFlagRush/Mapping guide.md

 Select the checkpoint that should be used as a flag spawn.
 In the context menu on the right side click the "Flag Spawn" button.
 The checkpoint is now already registered as a flag spawn.
 Repeat this for every flag spawn on the map.

-Additionally, exactly one flag spawn on the map has to be configured as the "Default Flag Spawn" (See [Required Landmarks / Flag Spawns](#flag-spawns)).
+Additionally, exactly one flag spawn on the map has to be configured as the "Default Flag Spawn" (See [Landmarks / Flag Spawns](#flag-spawns-required)).
 To do so, enable the "Default Flag Spawn" toggle button for one of the configured flag spawns.

 ### Configuring Spawns